top of page

 Adult and Pediatric First Aid/CPR Training

 Participants will learn skills required to receive American Red Cross Certification in CPR/First Aid.
 Emphasis will be on safety procedures for early childhood caregivers including parents, nannies, home daycare providers, and daycare center & PreK classroom teachers.
 This class is for adults only.
 It is appropriate for those seeking 1st time certification or certificate renewal.
+Dates for 2025-2026 to be announced.

-The HPNC Child Care Resource & Referral program is funded by a grant from the Childcare Initiative of the University of Chicago and the University of Chicago Hospital and Medical Center
+The HPNC Child Care Resource & Referral program is funded by a grant from the Childcare Initiative of the University of Chicago and the University of Chicago Hospital and Medical Center.

 Anchor 1